 Students must attend all 20 sessions to be eligible to sit for the final exam.
 Attendance is mandatory.
-If a student misses more than 4 sessions (12 Hours), the State regulations require's that student is dismissed.
+If a student misses more than 4 sessions (12 Hours), the State regulations require that the student is dismissed.

-Weeknight/Evening Classes: The evening class meets 2 evenings a week on Tuesday & Thurdays 6pm to 9 pm and Saturday 9am -12 pm for 7 weeks.
+Weeknight/Evening Classes: The evening class meets 2 evenings a week on Tuesday & Thursdays, 6 pm to 9 pm, and Saturday 9 am -12 pm for 7 weeks.

-All applicants must be at least eighteen years of age and have provided evidence of U.S. high school completion or equivalency (GED) prior to beginning classes.
+All applicants must be at least eighteen years of age and have provided evidence of U.S. high school completion or equivalency (GED) before beginning classes.